If you’re looking for something fun and creative that’ll help you save some money, why not consider making your own Christmas gifts this year?

 8. Cosy blanket

-You can have a go at making a patchwork quilt by following this tutorial from Love Crafts – or try this YouTube video for beginners, which will show you how to crochet a soft blanket in three hours.
+You can have a go at making a patchwork quilt by following this tutorial from Love Crafts, or try this YouTube video for beginners, which will show you how to crochet a soft blanket in three hours.

 9. Bath bombs

-If you know someone that loves to treat themselves to a nice hot bath after a long day, you could consider making them some bath bombs.
-Bath bombs are a bit of a novelty because they’re a step up from the essentials that we use day to day, like soap and shower gel.
+If you know someone who loves to treat themselves to a nice hot bath after a long day, you could consider making them some bath bombs.
+Bath bombs are a bit of a novelty because they’re a step up from the essentials we use day to day, like soap and shower gel.

-If you’ve ever been to a Lush shop, then you’ll know just how creative and unusual bath bombs can get.
-They can come in pretty much any colour, take various shapes and sizes, have a variety of smells, and contain things like essential oils, rose petals, and lemon zest!
+If you’ve ever been to a Lush shop, you’ll know just how creative and unusual bath bombs can get.
+They come in pretty much any colour, take various shapes and sizes, have a variety of smells, and contain anything from rose petals to lemon zest!

-This bath bomb recipe from BBC Good Food will show you how to get started – and you should be able to get most of the ingredients you need from your local supermarket.
+This bath bomb recipe from BBC Good Food will show you how to get started – and you should be able to get most of the ingredients from your local supermarket.
 For essential oils, it’s worth having a look on Amazon where they have a wide range at variable prices.

 10. Personalised doormat